craftingcity/The-Known-World/Prenotes Oct 30 23.md

 ### Intro

-When last we left our heroes, they had retu
+When last we left our heroes, they had returned to civilization after a raid on a druidic holding

 ### What does the World Know?